 Course content for year 1

-During phase one you will be based mostly on the University of Manchester's Oxford Road campus, with visits to centres of excellence, community settings and teaching hospitals across the North West.
-At the start of the course you are introduced to the learning processes necessary for successful study at university and you will learn the communication skills needed to equip you for early clinical experiences.
+At the start of the course, you are introduced to the learning processes necessary for successful study at university level, and you will learn the consultation skills needed to equip you for early clinical experiences.

-Phase one places an emphasis on practical work, including anatomy dissection, physiology and pharmacology practical classes, clinical experience and personal development activities that are designed to introduce you to the skills and attitudes necessary to become a successful junior doctor.
+There is an emphasis on practical work, including anatomy dissection, physiology and pharmacology practical classes, clinical experience, and personal development activities that are designed to introduce you to the skills and attitudes necessary to become a successful junior doctor.

 Course content for year 2

-Phase one continues for another year with two more modules.
-The first is Mind and Movement where you will explore the brain and the nervous system connections to the muscles that move the skeleton.
-The focus is on neuroscience but the concepts in this module prepare you for concepts applied in clinical medicine, including mental health.
+Year 2 continues with two more modules.
+The first is Mind and Movement, where you will explore the brain and the nervous system connections to the muscles that move the skeleton.
+The focus is on neuroscience, but the concepts in this module prepare you for concepts applied to clinical medicine, including mental health.

 The final module, Nutrition, Metabolism and Excretion, introduces you to the gastrointestinal system, the kidneys and the key hormonal mechanisms involved in regulating these systems.